subhradip-kreeti/subhradip-kreeti/README.md

 - 👀 I’m interested in nothing
 - 🌱 I’m currently learning everything
 - 💞️ I’m looking to collaborate on
-- 📫 How to reach me ...
+- 📫 Dont try  to reach me ...

 <!---
 subhradip-kreeti/subhradip-kreeti is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.